 - Medical emergencies (Service d’Aide Médicale d’Urgence or SAMU): 15

 It’s important to make notes of France’s emergency numbers before an accident happens, so save this list of French emergency numbers and support helplines in a handy place.
 These lists of French medical terms and hospitals around France may also be useful.

 7. Getting around: French public transport, cycling and driving in France

 Cycling in France

-Using France’s bus, tram, metro (not only in Paris) and train networks is an affordable way to travel France.
-Check out different ticket options, for example, in Paris you can buy either 1–5 day travel cards that cover all public transport over the whole Paris region, a single T+ ticket for one journey or a book of 10 T+ single tickets, which are almost a third cheaper than buying 10 individually.
-Read about the public transport system in France.
+Using France’s bus, tram, metro (not only in Paris) and train networks are an affordable way to travel around France.
+Check out different ticket options, for example, in Paris there are different zones that have different ticket prices.
+Zones 1 and 2 cover the city center and all Métro lines.
+Read more about the public transport system in France.

-If you can drive, venture out into the French countryside: rural roads are generally in excellent condition and traffic-free.
-EU/EEA driver’s licences are valid in France; non-EU licenses are valid for a year but must be accompanied by an official French translation.
-Read about exchanging a foreign licence in France and the rules for driving and parking in France.
+If you drive, venture out into the French countryside: rural roads are generally in excellent condition and traffic-free.
+EU/EEA driver’s licenses are valid in France; non-EU licenses are valid for a year but must be accompanied by an official French translation.
+Read about exchanging a foreign license in France and the rules for driving and parking in France.

 8. Make sure you receive a French tax return

-After you move to France and become an official French resident, you will be liable to pay French taxes by 31 May (or June if you file your French tax return online) each year – or potentially incur a fine of 10 percent of your tax bill.
+After you move to France and become an official French resident, you will be liable to pay French taxes by 31 May (or June if you file your French tax return online) each year – or potentially incur a fine of 10% of your tax bill.